mehranzbh/mehranzbh/README.md

 - 👋 Hi, I’m Mehran,
 - I am Technical Project Manager with a hands-on knowledge in coding and other technical cool stuff.
-- 👀 I am always seeking new opportunities and challenges to apply my expertise in different fields with different teams.
+- 👀 I enjoy new challenges to apply my expertise in different fields with different teams.

 - 🌱 I am interested working with people and solving complex problems.
 My technnical expertise are coding, database (Relational and NoSQL), integrations, Solution Design and Cloud Computing, Monitoring and Logging, IaC (Infra as Code).
 You can see some of my work examples in my portfolio:
 - https://github.com/mehranzbh/Portfolio (my public repository)